RAP-group/empathy_intonation_perc/docs/pre_reg/preregistration_empathy.md

 This research builds on recent studies looking at the role of individual pragmatic skills in language processing and extends them to the field of second language acquisition.
-Concretely, we examine the role of empathy in the development of L2 prosody by analyzing the perception of intonation in questions and statements in L2 Spanish.
+Concretely, we look at the role of empathy in the development of L2 prosody by analyzing the perception of intonation in questions and statements in L2 Spanish.
 L2 learners gradually acquire Spanish prosody as they gain proficiency in the language.
-The extant literature shows that ‘yes/no’-type questions are harder to process and acquire, when compared with simple statements (Brandl et al., 2020).
+The extant literature shows that ‘yes/no’-type questions harder to process and acquire, when compared with simple statements (Brandl et al., 2020).
 Recent research has also shown that empathy influences native language processing in how listeners interpret